professor/ArduinoKeymapper/README.md

 - Upload the keymapper code:

  - Open a new sketch window in the Arduino IDE: "File -> New"
- - Paste the contents of KeyboardCombiner.ino into this sketch window (replacing what is already there if anything): https://raw.githubusercontent.com/professor/ArduinoKeymapper/blob/master/KeyboardCombiner.ino
+ - Paste the contents of ArduinoKeymapper.ino into this sketch window (replacing what is already there if anything): https://raw.githubusercontent.com/professor/ArduinoKeymapper/master/ArduinoKeymapper.ino
  - Select the correct Arduino board: "Tools -> Board -> Arduino Leonardo"
  - Modify CurrentLayout to be the correct layout, e.g.
    - KeyboardLayout CurrentLayout = tarmak2;